joshleeeeee/lmsys-optimize-usage-script/README.md

 - **Auto-Switch to Direct Chat**: It automatically switches the interface to direct chat mode.
 - **Auto-Switch Model**: This script changes the chat model to "gpt-4-turbo" upon loading the page.
 - **Remove Unnecessary Elements**: It removes unwanted notices and components from the chat interface to provide a cleaner user experience.
+- **Keep Connection**: Maintain a persistent WebSocket connection to avoid disconnections.

 ## Installation